How to Stand Out in a Competitive Job Market: A Strategic Approach

 Example: Prioritize contacting a 2nd-degree connection (Director at target EdTech firm) referencing your mutual contact over sending a generic request.

-Tailor Applications & Outreach for Maximum Visibility
+B) Tailor Your Applications & Outreach

 Customize resume/cover letter for each application, aligning language and highlighting relevant experiences per role type (ideal vs. stepping-stone).
+Deeply research companies/roles within your target zones.

-Go beyond online submission: use tailored cold/lukewarm outreach to get visible with key individuals (hiring managers, team leads).
+Go beyond online submission: use tailored outreach to get visible with key individuals (hiring managers, team leads).

 Connect/engage thoughtfully on LinkedIn (share insights, comment intelligently).